arcnmx/nue/README.md

  - [pod][docs-pod] is an approach at building a safe interface for transmuting POD structs to and from byte slices.
+ - [packed][docs-packed] exposes unaligned packed data structurs in a safe and stable manner.
  - [nue-macros][docs-macros] provides helpers for `pod`, as well as a serialization-like library for dealing with binary streams of data.
  - [nue-codegen][docs-codegen] allows the use of `nue-macros` without